 So you like festivals.
-In fact you like ALL the festivals… big ones, small ones, dancey ones, family ones, foodie ones, arty ones, weekenders, one dayers… in fact your diary doesn’t seem to have a free weekend left this summer… but with more and more being added to the calendar every year and with ticket prices anywhere from £30 to £300, a summer packed with festivals is not exactly cheap!
+In fact you like ALL the festivals.
+Big ones, small ones, dancey ones, family ones, foodie ones, arty ones, weekenders, one dayers… in fact your diary doesn’t seem to have a free weekend left this summer!
+But with more and more being added to the calendar every year and ticket prices anywhere from £30 to £300 – a summer packed with festivals is not exactly cheap!

-And although sneaking in to festivals does seem to be a rite of passage for some, I’m proud to say that I’ve never broken in, ever (disclaimer: the same might not apply for sneaking backstage or into VIP areas though… Shh!) but don’t worry, there is another way!
+And although sneaking in to festivals does seem to be a rite of passage for some, I’m proud to say that I’ve never ever broken in (disclaimer: the same might not apply for sneaking backstage or into VIP areas though… Shh!)
+But don’t worry, there is another way!

 When I got the festival bug I wasn’t earning anywhere near enough to fund my habit so as soon as I was old enough I started volunteering at festivals to get in.
-This progressed to getting paid work and in the short five years I’ve been working at festivals I’ve covered a lot of roles…. gate stewarding, decor creating, headdress selling, quesadilla flipping, ticket scanning, leaflet flyering, face painting, pint pulling, wristband checking, ticket selling, charity waste food collecting, sign distributing, juice blending, cocktail shaking, buggy driving, artist pampering, social media managing, traffic directing and generally all out hi-vis-wearing-radio-babbling production working!
+This progressed to getting paid work and in the short six years I’ve been working at festivals I’ve covered a lot of roles…. gate stewarding, decor creating, headdress selling, quesadilla flipping, ticket scanning, leaflet flyering, face painting, pint pulling, wristband checking, ticket selling, charity waste food collecting, sign distributing, juice blending, cocktail shaking, buggy driving, artist pampering, traffic directing, social media managing… and the list goes on!

 For me, being part of the crew will always be 100x more exciting than just being an attendee.
 If this sounds like something you’d love I’m going to give you the lowdown on a load of ways you can have a wonderful festival filled summer with your mates without needing any previous experience.